ZSH64/lan/Questions.md

 **Linux:**
 Do you have any hands-on experience with managing Linux or operating Linux VMs?

 **SQL**
+- wht kind of database you use?
-- You have some experience with SQL Server as well.
-I'm asking because we do a lot on managed SQL instances.
-What kind of experience do you have with SQL Server?
+- What kind of experience do you have with SQL Server?
 - Have you completed the release management of the **SQL database schema**?
 When you release applications, you sometimes need to update the schema in sql server.Have you done anything like that?

-**CI/CD**
-- what kind of toolset did you use for the release?

 **General:**
-Have you worked in an environment where you needed to build something from scratch and choose the best possible technology?
+- Have you worked in an environment where you needed to build something from scratch and choose the best possible technology?
 Or have you been given tasks, like building servers from scratch?
-Do you have any experience in an environment like that?
-It doesn't have to be regulatory, just any relevant experience?
+- Can you describe your specific role when working with developers and the build & release team?
+How do you coordinate between these groups?
+- What are some of the typical challenges you face when collaborating with developers and the release team, and how do you address them
+- What learning resources or methods would you use to keep your knowledge up to date?